 Day 09: Samarkand/Tashkent (Train)

-In the morning we are transferred to the train station for a ride back to Tashkent.
-The ret of the day is free at leisure.
-Evening enjoy a Farewell Dinner at a local restaurant.
+In the morning, we are transferred to the train station for a ride back to Tashkent.
+The rest of the day is free.
+Evening, enjoy a farewell dinner at a local restaurant.

 Day 10: Depart Tashkent